 You can’t give something if you don’t have it.
 You can’t give wealth to others if you don’t have it for yourself first.
 You can’t spread light onto others if you don’t have light from within.
-Make yourself a service and pay yourself first.
+Do yourself a service and pay yourself first.

 I’m all in for altruism but for a real, sustainable altruism.
 I’m not buying into people who can’t take care of themselves but at the same time they’re preaching giving as a religion.
 If you want to give something, you have to have it first.